czka/covid_toll_tool/README.md

 Charts are rendered using [covid_toll_tool.py](covid_toll_tool.py) with `--interpolate` switch set on.
 By default, this interpolation is disabled - please see the script's code and `--help` output for more details.
-Updated charts are uploaded every few weeks when [I](https://github.com/czka) decide enough new data are available.
+Updated charts are uploaded every few days when [I](https://github.com/czka) decide enough new data are available.

 ### Render most up-to-date charts and datasets yourself: